conan-io/cmake-conan/README.md

 * `-DCONAN_HOST_PROFILE=clang16`: do not perform autodetection, and use the `clang16` profile which must exist in the Conan profiles folder (see [docs](https://docs.conan.io/2.0/reference/commands/profile.html?highlight=profiles%20folder#conan-profile-list).)
 * `-DCONAN_BUILD_PROFILE=/path/to/profile`: alternatively, provide a path to a profile file that may be anywhere in the filesystem.
 * `-DCONAN_HOST_PROFILE=default;custom`: semi-colon separated list of profiles.
 A compound profile will be used (see [docs](https://docs.conan.io/2.0/reference/commands/install.html#profiles-settings-options-conf)) - compunded from left to right, where right has the highest priority.

+### Custom Conan configuration install directory

+To use Conan config from a specific directory, just change the `CONAN_CONFIG_DIR` variable by passing it as CMake cache variable.

+* `-DCONAN_HOST_PROFILE=default;auto-cmake`: perform autodetection as described above, and fallback to the default profile for anything else (default behaviour).

 ## Development, contributors